Football comes home: Jubilant fans greet Lionesses on return to England

 After the game, the King said the team had the royal family’s “warmest appreciation and admiration” in a post on X, adding: “The next task is to bring home the World Cup in 2027 if you possibly can”.

-A trip to Buckingham Palace or Windsor Castle may be on the cards for the winning squad as it is understood possible plans for a reception in the autumn are being explored by royal aides.
+The winning squad may also make a trip to Buckingham Palace or Windsor Castle as it is understood possible plans for a reception in the autumn are being explored by royal aides.

-Prime Minister Sir Keir Starmer hailed the team’s triumph, saying the Lionesses had “once again captured the hearts of the nation” and were “an inspiration for young people across the country”.
+The Prime Minister previously hailed the team’s triumph, saying the Lionesses had “once again captured the hearts of the nation” and were “an inspiration for young people across the country”.

 Alessia Russo gave the Lionesses hope of retaining their Euros title with her second-half equaliser after Mariona Caldentey netted the opener for Spain in the 25th minute.
 The Lionesses went on to triumph 3-1 on penalties.